 Data analytics can help you in nearly every career field, but it can take you far in data science.
 Enroll in Google’s Data Analytics Professional Certificate and learn how to process and analyze data, use key analysis tools, and create visualizations that can inform key business decisions.

-In IBM's Data Science Professional Certificate, meanwhile, you'll learn the tools, languages, and libraries used by professional data scientists, including Python and SQL, in as little as five months.
+Through IBM's Data Science Professional Certificate, you can gain insights into the tools, languages, and libraries used by professional data scientists, including Python and SQL, in as little as five months.

 Editorial Team